pranigopu/artificialIntelligence-in-games/lab3/README.md

 double childValue = hvVal / (child.nVisits + player.params.epsilon);
 ```

-While I was unable to decipher what `hvVal` meant as such, it is clear that the child's exploitation value is inversely proportionate to the number of times it was visited.
+While I was unable to decipher what `hvVal` meant as such, the value it was assigned to, i.e. `child.totValue`, is the "total value" statistic of the `child` object of the `BasicTreeNode` class, which I assume is the total reward of the node.
+It is also clear that the child's exploitation value is inversely proportionate to the number of times it was visited.
 To see why this is done, consider this: if a child has been visited more times yet its `hvVal` remains unchanged, we may have hit a plateau or a limit in child's measure of goodness, thus indicating that the child requires less further exploration.
 Again, I was unable to understand the purpose of the small constant parameter `player.params.epsilon`.

 The **_exploration term_** term is given by the following line: